WerWolv/EdiZon-Rewrite/README.md

   <br>

-  - [nlohmann](https://github.com/nlohmann) for his great json library.
+  - [nlohmann](https://github.com/nlohmann) for their great json library.
   - [Lua](https://www.lua.org/) for their scripting language.
   - [Python](https://www.python.org/) and [nx-python](https://github.com/nx-python) for their scripting language respectively their python port to the switch.